dms3-fs/go-dms3-fs/docs/config.md

 This site generates useful graphs for various bloom filter values: <https://hur.st/bloomfilter/?n=1e6&p=0.01&m=&k=7>
 You may use it to find a preferred optimal value, where `m` is `BloomFilterSize` in bits.
 Remember to convert the value `m` from bits, into bytes for use as `BloomFilterSize` in the config file.
 For example, for 1,000,000 blocks, expecting a 1% false positive rate, you'd end up with a filter size of 9592955 bits, so for `BloomFilterSize` we'd want to use 1199120 bytes.
-As of writing, [7 hash functions](https://github.com/ipfs/go-ipfs-blockstore/blob/547442836ade055cc114b562a3cc193d4e57c884/caching.go#L22) are used, so the constant `k` is 7 in the formula.
+As of writing, [7 hash functions](https://github.com/dms3-fs/go-fs-blockstore/blob/547442836ade055cc114b562a3cc193d4e57c884/caching.go#L22) are used, so the constant `k` is 7 in the formula.

 Default: `0`

 - `Spec`
-Spec defines the structure of the ipfs datastore.
+Spec defines the structure of the dms3fs datastore.
 It is a composable structure, where each datastore is represented by a json object.
 Datastores can wrap other datastores to provide extra functionality (eg metrics, logging, or caching).

-This can be changed manually, however, if you make any changes that require a different on-disk structure, you will need to run the [ipfs-ds-convert tool](https://github.com/ipfs/ipfs-ds-convert) to migrate data into the new structures.
+This can be changed manually, however, if you make any changes that require a different on-disk structure, you will need to run the [dms3fs-ds-convert tool](https://github.com/dms3-fs/dms3-fs-ds-convert) to migrate data into the new structures.

 For more information on possible values for this configuration option, see docs/datastores.md

 Default:
 ```